GLomidze777/FOPproject/README.md

-# Gela Lomidze Interpreter
+# Simple Interpreter Project

-An interpreter for a small arithmetic language subset.
-The project demonstrates how to tokenize, parse, and evaluate arithmetic expressions.
+This project is a simple interpreter for a basic language subset.
+It demonstrates:
+- Arithmetic operations
+- Conditional statements
+- Iterative loops

-## Team Members
+## Features
-- **Gela Lomidze** - Sole developer.
+- Sum of First N Numbers
+- Factorial Calculation
+- GCD of Two Numbers
+- Prime Check
+- Palindrome Check

+## How to Run
+1. Navigate to the project directory.
+2. Compile the code: